marco-morales/inconsistencias-PPD/references/DataDictionary.md

 `army.lethality` | event-level lethality index for Army
-`navy.lethality` | event-level lethality index for Navy `federal.police.lethality` | event-level lethality index for Federal Police `organized.crime.lethality.diff` | event-level difference between dead and wounded for organized crime `army.lethality.diff` | event-level difference between dead and wounded for Army `navy.lethality.diff` | event-level difference between dead and wounded for Navy `federal.police.lethality.diff` | event-level difference between dead and wounded for Federal Police `organized.crime.NewIndex` | event-level new dead to wounded index for organized crime `army.NewIndex` | event-level new dead to wounded index for Army `navy.NewIndex` | event-level new dead to wounded index for Navy
-`federal.police.NewIndex` | event-level new dead to wounded index for Federal Police `perfect.lethality` | binay indicator for events of perfect lethality
+`navy.lethality` | event-level lethality index for Navy `federal.police.lethality` | event-level lethality index for Federal Police `perfect.lethality` | binay indicator for events of perfect lethality
 `category` | categorical variable indicating type of event {perfect.lethality, no.dead.wounded, dead.wounded, just.wounded}
 `global.id` | a unique ID for every event in the full data set